connectomicslab/connectomemapper3/paper/paper.md

   pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.
-The processing pipelines and stages are dynamically built and configured depending on (1) the input data (sMRI, dMRI, rfMRI), and on (2) pipeline stage parameters set in configuration files in `.json` format.
+The processing pipelines and stages are dynamically built and configured depending on (1) the input data (sMRI, dMRI, rfMRI), and on (2) pipeline stage parameters set in the different configuration files.
 This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.
 Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the